 Imperial (Mo.)
-Seckman offensive lineman Jake Seidel dreamed of playing at Clemson as a kid.
+Seckman offensive lineman Jake Seidel dreamed of playing football at Clemson as a kid.
 Now, the class of 2020 prospect is set to visit his dream school as a recruit.

 “I’ve always wanted to go to Clemson to play football, so I reached out to coach Caldwell, and I was fortunate enough that he looked at my game film and he liked it,” Seidel told TCI.
 “So I called him and luckily he answered, and we had a great conversation.”